bgamari/ghc-wiki-import/type-nats/inductive-definitions.md

 import Unsafe.Coerce

 --------------------------------------------------------------------------------
--- Extending GHC.TypeNats with these two function allows us to -- write inductive definitions.
+-- Extending GHC.TypeNats with these two declarations allows us to -- write inductive definitions.

 data UNat :: Nat -> * where